In this episode, Byron and Jeff talk about AGI, machine learning, and healthcare.

 But we also want to build systems that are flexible in their intelligence, and can do many different things.
 I think the narrow intelligence aspects are working pretty well in some areas today.
 The broad, really flexible intelligence is clearly an open research problem, and it’s going to consume people for a long time—to actually figure out how to build systems that can behave intelligently across a huge range of conditions.

 I mean, I would say it exhibits many of the same characteristics that we think of when we think of intelligence.
-It may be doing things differently, because I think you know biology and silicon have very different strengths and weaknesses, but ultimately what you care about is can this system or agent operate in a manner that is useful, and can [it] augment what human intelligence can do.
+It may be doing things differently, because I think you know biology and silicon have very different strengths and weaknesses, but ultimately what you care about is, “Can this system or agent operate in a manner that is useful and can augment what human intelligence can do?”

 You mentioned AGI, an artificial general intelligence.
 The range of estimates on when we would get such a technology are somewhere between five and five hundred years.
 Why do you think there’s such a disparity in what people think?